Cjreynol/PyTimer/README.md

 root directory.

 ## Possible Py2App error

+**Update:**  The developer has created a fix for this problem that should take effect in v0.17

 When attempting to run the app setup script using the commands listed above, I received an `UnboundLocalError` stating that `tcl_path` was referenced